Johnathan Ingram

 Johnathan Jerome Ingram (born September 20, 1980) is an American former professional football player who was an offensive lineman in the National Football League (NFL) and Indoor Football League (IFL).
 He was originally signed by the Kansas City Chiefs as an undrafted free agent in 2003.
 He played college football at San Diego State.

-High school career
+Early life

 Ingram attended high school at La Quinta High School in La Quinta, California.

 College career

 Ingram started 32 of the 36 games in which he appeared with the San Diego State Aztecs.
 He was redshirted in 1998 and practiced at tight end.

 He played in four games for 127 snaps as a redshirt freshman the following season.
 As a sophomore, he started eight games at offensive guard and missed three others with a knee sprain.
 As a junior in 2001, Ingram started 11 games at center and earned honorable mention All-Mountain West Conference honors, while also being named the team's most improved player.
 He started all 13 games at center as a senior.